ajowyit/osticket-prereqs/README.md

  - Lets check our work and try to load the osTicket site.
 </p>
 <p>
- - In IIS on the left under Connections: osTicket-vm -> Sites -> Default Web Site -> osticket.
+ - In IIS on the left under Connections: expand osTicket-vm -> expand Sites -> expand Default Web Site -> click osticket.
 </p>
 <p>
- - Then under Browse Folder, click Browse *:80 (http).
+ - Then under Manage Folder and Browse Folder, click "Browse *:80 (http)".
 </p>
 <p>
- - We did it! </p>
+ - If the osTicket site loads up (it should look like anInstaller page that says "Thank You for Choosing osTicket!") in the web browser then that means we have done everything right so far up to now! </p>
 <p>
  - We still need to grab some missing extensions.
 </p>